 Apps that may be affected by the breaking change

-This change affects apps that use Conditional Access and that identify as macOS apps instead of iOS apps.
-In reviewing your Conditional Access policies, you’ll want to focus on whether you provide a different app experience between macOS and iOS.
-In addition, you’ll want to review Conditional Access policies in Azure AD that use the affected app categories.
+This change affects apps that use Conditional Access and that identify themselves as macOS apps instead of iOS apps.
+In reviewing your Conditional Access policies, you should focus on whether you provide a different app experience between macOS and iOS.
+Additionally, we recommend that you review Conditional Access policies in Azure Azure AD that use the affected app categories.

-The breaking change affects enforcement of your Conditional Access policies on iPad running iPadOS in the following scenarios:
+The breaking change affects enforcement of your Conditional Access policies on iPad devices that are running iPadOS in the following scenarios:

 - Web application access using Safari browser